UPPMAX/programming_formalisms/lesson_plans/day_4_2.md

 ## 14:00-14:45 RB

  * Goals:
-   * Students can do a TDD cycle
+   * Students write a function that uses local caching

 When |What
 -----|-------------------------